awsdocs/amazon-rds-user-guide/doc_source/Oracle.Concepts.Licensing.md

 ## Licensing Oracle Multi\-AZ deployments<a name="Oracle.Concepts.Licensing.MAZ"></a>

 Amazon RDS supports Multi\-AZ deployments for Oracle as a high\-availability, failover solution\.
 We recommend Multi\-AZ for production workloads\.
-For more information, see [Multi\-AZ deployments for high availability](Concepts.MultiAZ.md)\.
+For more information, see [Configuring and managing a Multi\-AZ deployment](Concepts.MultiAZ.md)\.

 If you use the Bring Your Own License model, you must have a license for both the primary DB instance and the standby DB instance in a Multi\-AZ deployment\.